siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 ## Partitioning of installation media

+The partitioning of the drives depends on many factors:

++ Selection of the siduction variant
++ Size of the available drives and RAM
++ Single-boot or dual-boot with an already installed system (Windows, Linux, MAC)
++ Sharing of data for the installed systems

-For Linux beginners, we recommend to create only two partitions (root/home and swap) because this makes a first installation much easier.
-After the installation, additional data partitions or, if desired, a separate /home can be created.
+For Linux beginners, we recommend that you create only two partitions
+`/root` (incl. `/home` ) and `swap`, as this makes a first installation much easier.
+After the installation, additional data partitions can be created, or a separate `/home` if desired.

-However, we do not recommend to create a /home partition.
-The directory `/home` should be the place where individual configurations are stored, and only them.
-A separate data partition should be created for all other private data.
-The advantages for data stability, data backup, and also in case of data recovery are immeasurable.
+However, we rather advise against creating a `/home` partition.
+The `/home` directory should be the place where the individual configurations are stored, and only these.
+For all other private data, a separate data partition should be created.
+The advantages for data stability, data backup and also in case of data recovery are almost immeasurable.

-A swap partition has a similar function as the Windows swap file, but the former is far more effective.
-As a rule of thumb, the swap partition should be twice as large as the RAM used.
-This applies mainly to notebooks that are to be hibernated via `hibernate` or desktop computers with very little RAM (1 GByte or less).
-Devices with sufficient RAM no longer need a swap partition.

-For data exchange with a Windows installation, the designated partition should be formatted with **NTFS**. siduction can read from and write to such a partition with the automatically installed `ntfs-3g`.

-There are many good ways to partition your disks.
-These examples should give a first insight into the possibilities.

 Purchasing an external USB hard drive for regular data backup is also worth considering.

 ### Minimum requirements